jchen302023/emp_Puntu/README.md

 ### - Conclusion:
 - Binary Searches operate faster than Linear Searches relative the size of the dataset
-- My computer doubles as a heater too
+- Jacc's computer doubles as a heater, Anjini's doesn't